Michigan Court Records

 Michigan Criminal Court Records.

 Every time a person gets officially charged with a Michigan criminal offense, this is whats called an indictment.
-After officially charged with a major criminal offense, a felony, or a misdemeanor, the accused will need to defend his or her case.
-The case will get prosecuted by the United States Of America Attorney’s Office.
+After being officially charged with a major criminal offense, a felony, or a misdemeanor, the accused will need to defend his or her case.
+The case will be prosecuted by the United States Of America Attorney’s Office.
 Criminal history records may include things like driving intoxicated, thievery, break-ins, assault, menacing, domestic violence, harassment, contempt of court, and also other various criminal activities.

 Michigan Civil Court Records.